Thermoplastic Materials

-A THERMOPLASTIC IS A TYPE OF PLASTIC MADE UP OF POLYMER RESINS THAT BECOMES SOFT AS THE MATERIAL IS HEATED AND HARD AS IT IS COOLED.
-THESE MATERIALS DO NOT SHOW ANY CHEMICAL PROPERTY CHANGES WHEN HEATED OR COOLED MULTIPLE TIMES, MAKING THEM MORE SUITABLE FOR RECYCLING.
+THERMOPLASTIC IS A TYPE OF PLASTIC THAT IS MADE UP OF POLYMER RESINS, WHICH BECOMES SOFT AS THE MATERIAL IS HEATED AND HARD AS IT IS COOLED.
+THESE MATERIALS DO NOT SHOW ANY CHEMICAL PROPERTY CHANGES WHEN HEATED OR COOLED MULTIPLE TIMES.
+THUS, MAKING THEM MORE SUITABLE FOR RECYCLING.

 Thermoplastic materials can be homogenous and heterogeneous in their makeup.
-Unique properties can be achieved by blending thermoplastics, co-extruding, or including special property-enhancing additives.
+Unique properties can be achieved by blending thermoplastics, co-extruding thermoplastics or even including special property-enhancing additives.

 AMORPHOUS VS. SEMI-CRYSTALLINE

-Thermoplastics can be broken into two groups by composition: Amorphous and Semi-Crystalline thermoplastics.
+Thermoplastics can be broken into two groups by composition: Amorphous and Semi-Crystalline.

 While the molecules in semi-crystalline polymers are clustered and structured in a region, the molecules in amorphous polymers are randomly arranged.